Moments Economy Architecture Specification

 Document: GGG Paper

-The Human Mark (THM): Epistemic taxonomy distinguishing Original (human) from Derivative (artificial) sources and defining displacement risks.
+The Human Mark (THM): Epistemic taxonomy distinguishing Direct (human) from Indirect (artificial) sources and defining displacement risks.

 Document: The Human Mark

-GGG ASI Alignment Router: Deterministic coordination kernel providing shared moments, provenance, and replay.
+Gyroscopic ASI aQPU Kernel: Deterministic coordination kernel providing shared moments, provenance, and replay.

 Document: Kernel Specifications